Azure/blobporter/README.md

 `./blobporter -f "/datadrive/*.tar" -f "/datadrive/readme.md" -f "/datadrive/log" -c mycontainer`

-When the file list results in a known number of files and you want to upload them with a different name, you can use the -n option:
+If you want to rename multiple files, you can use the -n option:

 `./blobporter -f /datadrive/f1.tar -f /datadrive/f2.md -n b1 -n b2 -c mycontainer`

+### Upload to Azure Page Blob Storage

+Same as uploading to block blob storage, but with the transfer type (-t option) specified.

+For example, a single file upload becomes:

+`./blobporter -f /datadrive/mydisk.vhd -c mycontainer -n mydisk.vhd -t file-pageblob`

+>Note: The file size and block size must be a multiple of 512 (bytes).
+The maximum block size is 4MB.

-Transfer a file from an HTTP/HTTPS source to Azure Blob Storage:
+### Upload from an HTTP/HTTPS source to Azure Blob Storage

+To block blob storage:

+`./blobporter -f "http://mysource/file.bam"  -c mycontainer -n file.bam -t http-blockblob`

+To page blob storage:

-`./blobporter -f "http://mysource/file.bam"  -c mycontainer -n file.bam -t http-blob`
+`./blobporter -f "http://mysource/file.bam"  -c mycontainer -n file.bam -t http-blockblob`

+You can use this approach to transfer data between Azure Storage accounts and blob types - e.g. transfer a blob from one account to another or from a page blob to block blob.

+The source is a page blob with a SAS token and the target is block blob:

+`./blobporter -f "https://myaccount.blob.core.windows.net/vhds/my.vhd?st=2015-03-23T03%3A59%3A00Z&se=2015-03-24T03%3A59%3A00Z&sp=rl&sv=2015-12-11&sr=b&sig=123rfdAsYyqOxxOGe28%3Fp4H6r5reR8pdSBdlchi64wgs3D"  -c mycontainer -n my.vhd -t http-blockblob`

+>Note: In HTTP/HTTPS to blob transfers data is downloaded and uploaded as it is received without disk IO, however, since data is read and sent via the network, the process is network and memory bound.

-Download a blob from Azure Blob Storage to a local file:
+### Download from Azure Blob Storage

+From blob Storage to a local file, the source can be a page or block blob:

 `./blobporter -f /datadrive/file.bam  -c mycontainer -n file.bam -t blob-file`

+>Note: The blob name is specified using the -n option and the value of the -f option is the local filename.

-Download a file via HTTP to a local file:
+### Download a file via HTTP to a local file

 `./blobporter -f "http://mysource/file.bam"  -n /datadrive/file.bam -t http-file`

+>Note: The ACCOUNT_NAME and ACCOUNT_KEY environment variables are not required in this scenario.

 ## Command Options